sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   - In the `Prepare` tab, ensure that the REST API called **orders**  is selected.
   - Select `Build and Save`.

 The BAR file containing the changed `orders` API is now ready for deployment.
-It is called **orders.bar**, and resides in the ACE workspace (which is _/home/student/IBM/workspace/BARfiles_).
+You called it **orders.bar**, and it resides in the ACE workspace (which is _/home/student/IBM/workspace/BARfiles_).

 ## Deploy the `orders` BAR File